Breaking into the window of primordial black hole dark matter with x-ray microlensing: Introduction

-In this work, we will show that the ongoing Neutron Star Interior Composition Explorer Mission (NICER), designed primarily to measure the masses and radii of accreting x-ray pulsars, can constrain PBHs in the mass window as a physical fraction of the dark matter population with merely two months of live exposure.
-This is smaller than or comparable to the exposure already obtained by NICER on multiple sources.
-Moreover, the future STROBE-X satellite, touted as the spiritual successor of NICER, would require even less exposure for this purpose thanks to its much larger effective area and wider coverage of x-ray frequencies.
-We estimate the reaches of these telescopes as a proof of concept that the observation of bright x-ray pulsars provide our best opportunity to discover dark matter in the PBH mass window of $10^{-16}-10^{-11}~M_\odot$.
+In this work, we will show that the ongoing Neutron Star Interior Composition Explorer Mission (NICER)~\cite{NICERDesign2016}, designed primarily to measure the masses and radii of accreting x-ray pulsars, can constrain PBHs in the mass window as a physical fraction of the dark matter population with merely two months of live exposure.
+This is comparable to the exposure already obtained by NICER on multiple sources.
+Moreover, the future STROBE-X satellite, touted as the spiritual successor of NICER, would require even less exposure for this purpose thanks to its much larger effective area and wider coverage of x-ray frequencies.\footnote{A few months after our pre-print appeared, an announcement from NASA suggested that the STROBE-X proposal may not be funded~\cite{strobexnasanews}.
+Nonetheless in this work we will use ``STROBE-X" to denote a telescope with its capabilities and derive its sensitivities; it is always possible that this mission, or a similar one, may be revived.} We estimate the reaches of these telescopes as a proof of concept that the observation of bright x-ray pulsars provide our best opportunity to discover dark matter in the PBH mass window of $10^{-16}-10^{-11}~M_\odot$.
+While our analysis is not the most statistically rigorous due to poor understanding of systematics and correlations, our goal is to point out the feasibility of a microlensing search by these collaborations.
 One main message of our paper is that {\em the science case is strong enough to fly a dedicated x-ray satellite for microlensing}.
-Such a telescope should have a large effective area of about 1--10~m$^2$ and operate in the 0.1--1000 keV energy range, achievable traits as seen in the designs of the proposed instruments STROBE-X~\cite{STROBE-XScienceWorkingGroup:2019cyd}, LOFT-P~\cite{LOFTP2016} and Daksha~\cite{dakshabhalerao2022,*dakshabhalerao2022science}.
+Such a telescope should have a large effective area of about 1--10~m$^2$ and operate in the 0.1--1000 keV energy range, achievable traits as seen in the designs of the proposed instruments STROBE-X~\cite{STROBE-XScienceWorkingGroup:2019cyd}, LOFT-P~\cite{LOFTP2016} (which also may not materialize) and Daksha~\cite{dakshabhalerao2022,*dakshabhalerao2022science}.
 It should also continuously observe source candidates for a few weeks or months.
 The costs of such a campaign are completely warranted given the monumental nature of discovering dark matter in an untouched region spanning five orders of magnitude.
 In the rest of the paper, we will call this hypothetical future telescope ``X$\mu$", a name to connote x-ray microlensing.

 This paper is laid out as follows.
 In Section~\ref{sec:basics} we review the framework of gravitational microlensing by point-like lenses, with emphasis on x-ray pulsar sources and the effects of wave optics and finite source.
 Here we discuss the identification of microlensing-induced magnification in the photon count rate data obtained at x-ray telescopes, and provide a diagnostic for distinguishing microlensing events from transient backgrounds, namely, the inspection of photon frequency data.
 In Section~\ref{sec:limits} we derive event rates and summarize our prescription for setting microlensing limits in x-ray telescopes, using which we obtain limits on the population of PBHs with currently available NICER data, and future reaches of NICER, STROBE-X and X$\mu$.
 In Section~\ref{sec:discs} we provide discussion on the scope of our study.
 In the appendix we provide some background material for key formulae used in the paper, and briefly survey alternative ideas in the literature for probing the PBH mass window.
 We generally use natural units, $\hbar = c = 1$, but in some expressions we will restore $\hbar$ and $c$ for clarity.